hyeonsangjeon/dataplatform/hadoop-3.2/README.md

 * This Hadoop image based on ubuntu Linux ver.1604
 * A Hadoop cluster created with this image has the same rsa key in the root account. ssh port 22
+* In cluster mode, it is possible to add a tasknode that is activated only by nodemanager.
+* All Hadoop cluster nodes have a gotty browser terminal for work.
 * The entrypoint.sh of the Hadoop Docker image was referenced in [big-data-europe/docker-hadoop](https://github.com/big-data-europe/docker-hadoop).

 ## Supported Hadoop Versions